route4me/route4me-nodejs-sdk/tutorials/articles/maintainer-guide.md

 ## Dev tools

 We use [GULP](http://gulpjs.com/) as an task-automation tool.
-And there are several useful development gulp-tasks, described below.
+All gulp-tasks are described below.

 ### task: default